-Description for the taste of a wine (also biting, biting, handy, cutting) with too much content of acids and possibly also alcohol in the context of a wine response, which is shown by an unpleasant burning to painful sensation in nose and palate.
-This impression is also created by the capsaicin contained in paprika (chilli, pepperoni) and the piperine contained in pepper, both of which are found especially in red wines.
-Also a too high content of carbon dioxide especially in red wine can cause a sharp impression.
-However, sharpness is not a pure taste sensation, but a tactile (concerning the sense of touch) or trigeminal sensation.
-Related terms of sharp are alcoholic, gangrenous, burning, fiery, hot, peppery and acidic.
-The range can be from obtrusive to aggressive.
+Description for the taste of a wine (also acrid, acrid, sharp, cutting) with too much content of acids and possibly also alcohol in the context of a wine response, which is manifested by an unpleasant burning to painful sensation in the nose and palate.
+However, the impression is also given by the capsaicin contained in peppers (chilli, pepperoni) and the piperine contained in pepper, both of which are found particularly in red wines.
+A too high content of carbon dioxide, especially in red wine, can also cause a spicy impression.
+However, pungent is not purely a taste sensation, but a tactile (involving the sense of touch) or trigeminal sensation.
+Related terms of pungent are alcoholic, burnt, burning, warm, hot, peppery and acidic.
+The spectrum can range from intrusive to aggressive.